 When you’ve the Private API ready, you will get the URL structure like:

-In above url, resource can be replaced with “collections” or “products” or “orders” to get desired result in JSON format.
+In the above URL, resources can be replaced with “collections” or “products” or “orders” to get the desired result in JSON format.

 **API Key and Password – Get it from the Shopify “apps” section